TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - EMS routes inherit the same authentication and idempotency requirements.
 - Taxi routes inherit the same authentication and idempotency requirements.
 - Furniture routes inherit the same authentication and idempotency requirements.
+- Hospital routes inherit the same authentication and idempotency requirements.